How do LEDs compare to earlier lighting technologies?

 For a long time we were only able to manufacture small LEDs used as indicator lights and little displays.
 The technology however improved dramatically in the last 10 years and LED replacements corresponding to incandescent lights of 60 or 100 W are available.

-LEDs have the efficiency (the amount of light in lumens or number of photons produced per unit energy) similar to fluorescent lights but contrary to fluorescent lights they emit light approximately into a half sphere rather than full sphere.
-So if we want to illuminate a particular surface (for example a book or a work table they are more efficient.
-They are also much smaller and last longer.
+LEDs have the efficiency (the amount of light in lumens or number of photons produced per unit energy) similar to fluorescent lights but unlike fluorescent lights they emit light approximately into a half sphere rather than full sphere.
+So if we want to illuminate a particular surface (for example a book or a work table less light is wasterd.
+LEDs are also much smaller and last longer.

 As you can see on our video to illuminate a surface with about 500lux[note]Lux https://en.wikipedia.org/wiki/Lux [2019-09-16].[/note] (which is a good reading illumination) from the same distance we need 57 W for incandescent light 11 W for compact fluorescent light and 9 W for LED.